uuhhhh/Learning/README.md

 In [a much earlier commit](https://github.com/uuhhhh/Learning/tree/43573f5a37a382273acd1792acb342684beda854) in this repository, the code for the player movement was in one class, including left/right movement, ground/air/wall jumping, coyote jumping, jump buffering, jump cancelling, wall dragging, and smooth movement using Tweens.
-It did work properly, and for some project scopes, it'd be sufficient to keep player movement code in one class.
-However, there were key drawbacks to that approach, which this current repository aims to solve.
+It did work properly, and it took significantly less time to code.
+And for some project scopes where movement isn't complex, it'd be sufficient to keep player movement code in one class.
+However, there were key drawbacks to that approach, which this project aims to solve.

 First, movement behaviors weren't reusable between different entities.
 While currently the only entity is the player, if one wanted to make another entity with some of the player's movement